 - Volleyball

-- Basketball
+- · Basketball

 - Football

 - Athletics

 - Futsal

 - Gymnastics

 - Handball

-- Badminton

-- Fitness
+- BadmintonFitness

-Through Physical Education the students learn how and why they exercise and they also learn to work as individuals or as part of a team.
+Through Physical Education students learn how and why they exercise and they also learn to work as individuals or as part of a team.

-Physical Education promotes self- confidence as well as team spirit.
-The aim of Physical Education is to make students love exercise and understand that it must become a lifestyle for them.
+Physical Education promotes self-confidence as well as team spirit.
+The aim of Physical Education is to teach students to love exercise and understand that it must become a lifestyle for them.